konturno/konturno.github.io/gallery-2020-01-11/README.md

 # [konturno gallery 2020-01-11]( #README.md )

-_"Konturni" means "contour" in Esperanto._
+_"Konturno" means "contour" in Esperanto._

 Our motto is "drop us a line"